tradingstrategy-ai/trading-strategy/docs/source/glossary.rst

         A trading strategy where the source code of the strategy is not disclosed to public.
 Private strategies can still be :term:`non-custodial` and enjoy the benefits of TradingStrategy.ai protocol trade execution and fee distribution. :ref`Read more <Private strategies>`.

+    Risk-free rate

+        The expected return for the money that is considered (almost) risk-free.
+On the traditional markets, this is the tresury note or government bond yield (although you still have some risks like the sovereignity risk).
+In DeFi this is considered an US dollar lending pool rate, like one you would get from Aave :term:`USDC` pool.

+    Drawdown

+        How many % the asset can go down. `Read more <https://en.wikipedia.org/wiki/Drawdown_(economics)>`__.

+    USDC

+        A popular US cash and US treasury note backed stablecoin from Circle. `Read more <https://www.circle.com/en/usdc>`__.